 We learned quite a bit during this process.
 While we did carry out device development in the past with clinicians by our side, we have refined our approach.
-We spend a lot of time interviewing clinicians to find out about what’s needed, and there is a major human factors analysis.
+We always interact with clinicians, in order to ascertain their wants and needs.
+We do carry out human factors analysis.
 This outlines existing processes, workflows, and assesses what works and what’s missing.
-This sets the tone of the input specifications for the new devices we have been developing.
-Interim prototypes will go out to human factors teams for further study under real world conditions.
-Feedback leads to refinements before the final prototype is completed.
-This way we emerge with a better first round.
-Stay tuned!